 Hey, Camp Folks!

-Winter months are a great time to break out the markers to add life to coloring books.
-But then, the spring and summer months are a time to put markers to good use as well for your summer camp preparation!
+Winter months are a great time to break out the markers and add life to coloring books or art projects.
+As summer approaches you can put markers to good use for your summer camp preparation!
 After all, a clothing marker is the simplest and sometimes most reliable method of labeling your clothing and other items on your packing list.
 A blast of bold color, markers are just plain fun.
 And they’ve been around for well over a hundred years!
 Check out this colorful look at the history of markers.

 Like I said, markers go back more than a hundred years to 1910.
 It was Lee W. Newman who patented the first marking pen.
 As it was the first of its kind, the design was a rather basic: a simple cylinder filled with ink that led to a felt tip.